 Tablets

-A tablet, like an iPad, can be a great multifunctional tool for travelers because it can be an entertainment center, jukebox, e-reader, audiobook library, learning center, etc.
+A tablet, such as an iPad, can be a great multifunctional tool for travelers.
+It can be an entertainment center, jukebox, e-reader, audiobook library, learning center, etc.

 A tablet can be an excellent substitute for a computer if you need to do light work while on your adventure.
 Nowadays, tablets are reasonably powerful for many tasks, and you can even get a keyboard if required.